jmadden/outbound-calling-example/README.md

 ### Overview

 Using Twilio Studio, enqueue a call and create a Task in TaskRouter.
 Using TaskRouter Events, trigger an outbound call using the Programmable Voice API and Twilio Functions.
 The outbound call will include Answering Machine detection and a Status Callback URL.
-When the call connects use we'll use TwiML to dial the the queue and connect the calls.
+When the call connects us we'll use TwiML to dial the the queue and connect the calls.